sengthaite/sengthaite.github.io/_posts/2023-03-09-chrome-without-security-enable.markdown

 tags: general
 ---

-# Open Chrome with Security Disabled for testing in Mac

 1. Search for **Terminal** application with spotlight *command + space*, then search and open the application

 2. Open the Chrome app